WesVanVugt/composite-object/readme.md

 # composite-object

-A module for mapping between multi-part string keys and values.
+A module for mapping between multi-part string keys and values

 ## Install